Articles

 This paper concerns the optimal mass-to-stiffness ratio design of class-2 tensegrity towers.
 For different loading scenarios, the procedure seeks the topology and geometry of the structure that yields an optimal design satisfying common constraints.
 The domain of feasible tensegrity geometries is defined by imposing tensegrity equilibrium conditions on both unloaded and loaded structure.
 Remaining constraints include strength constraints for all elements of the structure and buckling constraints for bars.
 The symmetry of the design is imposed by restricting the domain of geometric variables and element parameters.
 The static response of the structure is computed by using a nonlinear large displacement model.
 The problem is cast in the form of a nonlinear program.
 The infuence of material parameters on the optimal shape of the structure is investigated.

-An integrated analysis of membrane structures with flexible supporting frames, J Li, S Chan, Finite Elements in Analysis and Design, Volume 40, Issues 5-6, 2004.
+An integrated analysis of membrane structures with flexible supporting frames, J Li, S Chan, Finite Elements in Analysis and Design, Vol 40, # 5-6, 2004.

 Conventional analysis and design for tensioned membrane structures are separated by two assemblages, fixing the support positions and determining the equilibrium shape of the cable-membrane at first and checking the adequacy of the steel structure against support reactions.
 Under this methodology, the interaction between the cable-membrane and the steel structure is neglected.
 An integrated nonlinear finite element (FE) analysis, including cable element, membrane element and beam element in the FE library, is proposed in this paper for analysis of tensioned membranes supported by steel structures.
 The interaction between the support structure and the cable-membrane is examined through numerical study of a saddle shade pavilion structure.